dmcc/bllip-parser/README.rst

 downloading additional parsing models (some of which are more accurate, depending on what you're parsing).

+The script ``parse-and-fuse.sh`` demonstrates how to run syntactic parse fusion.
+Fusion can also be run via the Python bindings.

 The script ``parse-eval.sh`` takes a list of treebank files as arguments and extracts the terminal strings from them, runs the two-stage parser on those terminal strings and then evaluates the parsing accuracy with